Consultation and engagement

 Thank you to everyone who shared their views as part of the Transforming Maternity Services Together consultation.
 More than 2,400 people took part in the consultation, including 1800 survey responses and 600+ face-to-face discussions.

-We are now collating the feedback which will be independently analysed and the results used to help the Governing Bodies of Bath and North East Somerset, Swindon and Wiltshire CCGs make a final decision in September.
+We are now collating the feedback which will be independently analysed and the results used to help the Governing Bodies of Bath and North East Somerset, Swindon and Wiltshire CCGs make a final decision.

 You can still find information on the proposals on the Transforming Maternity Services Together website.